dschulmeist/ada-template-website/index.md

 </script>

 English takes a commanding lead in this dataset for two primary reasons.
 First, American films make up the largest portion of the dataset, which naturally skews the language distribution toward English.
-Hollywood’s global influence, with its high output of internationally distributed films, contributes significantly to this dominance.

 Second, English is widely recognized as the international language, spoken by large portions of the global population.
 This global reach amplifies the presence of English-language films, especially in international markets.
 Similarly, languages like French, Spanish, and Hindi also rank highly due to their widespread use and cultural significance.
 These languages are not only spoken by millions but also have a strong presence in global media, which boosts their films' potential for success both locally and abroad.